cstrelioff/cbayes/README.md

 ### Base Scripts ###

 These base scripts accoplish very specific tasks.
-While they can be used alone, it is often useful to use the high level script (see above) to generate a bash of slurm master script for generation of a whole research protocol.
+While they can be used alone, it is often useful to employ the high level scripts (see above) to generate a bash or slurm master script for generation of a whole research protocol.
+These master scripts use base scripts described below.

 #### cbayes_create_candidate_models.py ####

-This script generates a text file, `machine` that contains all candidate models to be consider in an inference protocol, whether this is convergence or overlap analysis.
-This script alse create the base directory for output of all analysis.
+This script generates a text file, `machines` that contains all candidate models to be considered in an inference protocol, whether this is convergence or overlap analysis.
+This script also creates the base (database) directory for output of all further analysis.

 <!---
 ### cbayes_create_process_datafile.py ###